Chen Bijun: Post war

 After the surrender of the Japanese in August 1945, she was offered but rejected an evacuation by the Japanese.
 She was arrested by the order of Chiang Kai-shek on 25 August and charged with treason.
+She refused to admit guilt and didn't appeal when she was sentenced for life imprisonment because it was meaningless.
+She was imprisoned in Suzhou.'

-She refused to admit guilt.
-In 1949, she was imprisoned in Shanghai when the Communist took over the city.
-On the request of He Xiangning and Soong Ching-ling, Mao Zedong and Zhou Enlai offered her a pardon if she would admit guilt on the charge of treason, but as she refused, she remained in prison until her death.
+In 1949, upon the Communist takeover, she was transferred to a Shanghai prison.
+A widely circulated but unverified account holds that on the request of He Xiangning and Soong Ching-ling, Mao Zedong and Zhou Enlai offered Chen a pardon if she would write a statement of repentance to denounce Wang Jingwei, but she refused.
+She remained in prison until her death.

 In popular culture

 The 2007 Chinese historical film Road to Dawn features the character "Xu Danrong" based on Chen played by Malaysian-born actress Angelica Lee.